StepNeverStop/RLs/README.md

 # RLs

-:evergreen_tree::evergreen_tree::evergreen_tree:This project include some state-of-art or classic RL(reinforcement learning) algorithms used for training agents by interactive with Unity through [ml-agents](https://github.com/Unity-Technologies/ml-agents/tree/0.9.0) v0.9.0 or through [gym](https://github.com/openai/gym).
+:evergreen_tree::evergreen_tree::evergreen_tree:This project include some state-of-the-art or classic RL(reinforcement learning) algorithms used for training agents by interacting with Unity through [ml-agents](https://github.com/Unity-Technologies/ml-agents/tree/0.9.0) v0.9.0 or with [gym](https://github.com/openai/gym).
 The goal of this framework is to provide stable implementations of standard RL algorithms and simultaneously enable fast prototyping of new methods.

 ## About